biozzyn/handroanthus-variant-analysis/README.md

 Analyses 3 - 5 are perfomed manually and the analyst should consult the Variant Calling and Genotyping section provided herein for step-by-step analysis instructions.
 Tips on assessing data quality and choosing thresholds are provided in the supplementary file S1 of the manuscript.

-Additional resources used by the pipeline are available to the analyst under the directory ``share`` in this project.
-Basically, it includes reference information about reliable SNPs for quality score recalibration using GATK VariantRecalibrator tool and also a reference database of SNP annotations generated using the SNPEff program.
-Detailed description on how these resources were generated is provided in the ``supplementary file S1 of the manuscript``.

 # Getting Started

 Included pipeline scripts require a successful install of various open-source tools used for variant analysis.
 See Dependencies herein.
 Additionaly, the analyst will need to install the scripts provided by the International Cassava Genetic Map Consortium (ICGMC) available [here](https://bitbucket.org/rokhsar-lab/gbs-analysis).